Thursday, June 1, 2023

 [13] After being elected President, freshman class at Linden Hall – Lititz, Pennsylvania boarding school (1929) – ‘Viv’ (right) had in 1937 graduated Penn Hall Girls’ Preparatory School at Philadelphia.
 The groom was of Vesper George School of Art at Boston.
 Connecticut death index would describe Joseph W. Shaw as President of Shaw Advertising.
 And widower to a second wife.
 BACK

-[14] mp3 audio file retrieved 20 May 2023 from Old Time Radio Catalog website OTRCAT.com.
+[14] mp3 audio file retrieved 20 May 2023 from sample shared at Old Time Radio Catalog, website OTRCAT.com.
 BACK

 [15] Fat Salvage Program Copy Policy by the War Food Administration, February 1945, offered intriguing insight for using language to solicit intended behavior.
 Specified word choice preferences for instructing civilian participation.
 It opened with declaration defending “Need for salvaging used kitchen fats in 1945 is more important than ever.”
 Compare this with Strasser’s 2014 claims: “Women who did contribute felt good about being part of the war effort, even if that contribution was somewhat of a ruse.
 The types of explosives made with such fats were not of major importance in the war…” And “Keeping women busy and productive was the important thing.”
 See Turning Bacon Into Bombs by Adee Braun (2014).